rollinmendez000/rollinmendez000/README.md

 ### Rollin Alex Mendez - Senior JavaScript Developer | React JS | Node JS | TypeScript | Project Lead

-I'm a JavaScript Engineer located in Ontario, Canada.
-I have worked big companies like Meta, Capgemini, Tata Consultancy Services, Cognizant and QBurst.
+I'm a dedicated JavaScript Engineer with a passion for crafting engaging and user friendly online experience, located in Ontario, Canada.
+I have worked with big companies like Meta, Capgemini, Tata Consultancy Services, Cognizant and QBurst.

 ## Skills